norombabajd/campaign/campaign.md

   image_2:
     image: "/uploads/2020/02/10/energylikeanled.jpeg"
     caption: Energy like an LED Light Bulb, Can Last Longer than a Year.
+- template: 2-column-media-element
+  block: media-2
+  image_1:
+    image: "/uploads/2020/02/10/onlyjohndaniel.jpeg"
+    caption: It doesn’t take a doctor to plan a rally, it only takes John Daniel.
+  image_2:
+    image: "/uploads/2020/02/10/typethetype.jpeg"
+    caption: 'I don’t just talk the talk, I type the type (the rallies up). '
 - template: content-feature
   block: feature-1
   media_alignment: Right